MAKE A PLAN FOR YOUR LLB DISSERTATION

 It is important to remember that the length of a dissertation varies depending on whether it is for an undergraduate or a master's degree and the time limit in which it should be completed (depending on the degree level).
-In this article, we will go through the steps we took to correctly to lay the groundwork for the bachelor's and master's dissertations and some advice we can offer along the way.
+In this article, we will go through the steps to make a plan for your LLB dissertation we took to correctly to lay the groundwork for the bachelor's and master's dissertations and some advice we can offer along the way.

 THE PLANNING STAGE CONTAINS WHAT?